CAMO-NET-LIV/MIMER/README.md

 # amrabxlookup

 <!-- badges: start -->

+**This is utility to clean antiobiotics data by leveraging AMR Package.**
 <!-- badges: end -->

 The goal of amrabxlookup is to find matching antibiotics in AMR dataset.